-Whether it be swimming, fishing, snorkelling, surfing or kayaking in crystal clear waters, up and down the New South Wales South Coast there are opportunities to indulge in the very best of Australian beach culture.
+Whether it be swimming, fishing, snorkelling, surfing or kayaking, up and down the New South Wales South Coast there are opportunities to indulge in the very best of Australian beach culture.

-Read Also: Drive Away to a Family holiday in NSW
+READ ALSO: Drive Away to a Family holiday in NSW

 Merimbula and Pambula Lakes

-A kayak advetnure is one experience that will live long in the memory, or why not consider a boat tour out to a real oyster farm where you can learn about ‘oyster husbandry’ and ‘shuck’ your very first pearl.
+A kayak advetnure is one experience that will live long in the memory, or why not consider a boat tour out to a real oyster farm, where you can learn about ‘oyster husbandry’ and ‘shuck’ your very first pearl.

 After a steep but manageable hike down to the falls, tranquility and natural beauty await.
 If you get lucky, you might even have it to yourself!

-This makes the Sapphire Coast one of the few places worldwide where you can watch whales feed, rest and nurse their young as they complete their journey.
+This makes the Sapphire Coast one of the few places in the world where you can watch whales feed, rest and nurse their young as they complete their journey south.

 Exhibitions about historic whaling operations that took place in Twofold Bay in the late 1800s include a full skeleton of ‘Tom’ the Killer Whale, a legendary Orca who famously led a pack of killer whales.